 An edge control’s texture is similar to a pomade.
 Gels, on the other hand, are more liquid-based & tend to be ideal for creating sophisticated slicked back protective styles or helping you embrace your natural springy curls.

 A few of the most commonly used styling gel types include:

-- Curl gel – our Curl Gel is an excellent go-to option when you want to create curls with a bombshell bounce.
+- Curl gel – our gel for curly hair is an excellent go-to option when you want to create curls with a bombshell bounce.
 Simply apply it to your wet hair & let it dry naturally for dazzling & ultra-defined curls.

 - Strong hold gel – If you need a gel that can really commit to a sleek look, PATTERN’s Strong Hold Gel is the way to go.
 It provides a long-lasting hold without breaking your hair—baby hair included.
 As a bonus, it’s also the perfect backup edge control.
 If you’re in a pinch, you can use it to keep any unruly edges perfectly styled, while also adding a healthy layer of hydration.